keithbuhler/keithbuhler.github.io/philosophy-3-major.md

 If you want to play like the best, you have to practice like the best.
 If one of your heroes is on this list, consider adding a philosophy major or minor to your resume.

-## Philosophy as an end in itself
+## Philosophy is an end in itself

-But perhaps the most compelling reason to study philosophy is that you are a philosopher at heart.
+Perhaps the most compelling reason to study philosophy is that you are a philosopher at heart.
 You can’t help it.
 You love it.
 You are one of us.

 Philosophy can help you live life and be happy.
 It can help make you more human.
 Philosophy is an academic discipline and also [a way of life](http://www.iep.utm.edu/hadot/#SH4b).

 According to Pierre Hadot (as summarized by Matthew Sharpe):

-> ... philosophy involves the individual’s love of and search for wisdom... this wisdom involve[s] “first and foremost . . . a state of perfect peace of mind,” as well as a comprehensive view of the nature of the whole and humanity’s place within it... attaining to such *Sophia*, or wisdom, was the highest Good for human beings... by contrast, most people live unwise lives most of the time.
+> ...philosophy involves the individual’s love of and search for wisdom... this wisdom involve[s] “first and foremost . . . a state of perfect peace of mind,” as well as a comprehensive view of the nature of the whole and humanity’s place within it... attaining to such *Sophia*, or wisdom, was the highest Good for human beings... by contrast, most people live unwise lives most of the time.

 Some people are possessed with the insatiable desire for knowledge.
 Philosophical training, and/or scientific and mathematical training, is one of the best ways to exercise this desire.

-## Conclusion
+### Conclusion

 So go ahead, think about it.
 Talk to your professor about it.